Green Chilli Pickle Recipe (Hari Mirch Ka Achar)

 What if I don’t have sunlight?

-Pickling requires good sunlight as it cooks the pickle with heat and ensures it doesn’t spoil.
+Pickling requires good sunlight because it cooks the pickle with heat, ensuring it doesn’t spoil.
 But if you don’t have enough sunlight where you live, fret not!
 You can still make a delicious pickle.

 Keep the jar in a dry place, preferably on a windowsill.
 Mix the pickle twice daily for 15-20 days with a clean spoon.
 The pickle will take longer to make than when kept in sunlight.

-Can I make this pickle using readymade pickle masala powder?
+Can I make green chili pickle using readymade pickle masala powder?

 Mix the chopped green chilies, lime juice, and 1 cup of readymade pickle masala powder in a bowl and transfer the mixture to a clean glass jar.
 Then, follow the recipe as mentioned on the recipe card.
 You can also use my homemade Achari Masala.